microsoft/msix-packaging/tools/utils/README.md

 ## Testing

-TAEF is used as the testing framework.
-This is available through the Windows Driver Kit.
+MSTest is used as the testing framework and can be run through Visual Studio's Test Explorer.

-To run the tests, go to `msix-packaging/tools/utils/` and call `te.exe` on `UtilsTests.dll` produced by the build.
+To run the tests from the command line, go to `msix-packaging/tools/utils/` and call `vstest.console.exe` on `UtilsTests.dll` produced by the build.
 E.g.
 ```
 cd msix-packaging/tools/utils/
-te.exe UtilsTests/bin/Debug/UtilsTests.dll
+vstest.console.exe UtilsTests\bin\Debug\net5.0\UtilsTests.dll
 ```

 MakeAppx.exe and related binaries under `msix-packaging/tools/utils/TestData/MakeAppx` are taken from the redistributable binaries available in the [MSIX Toolkit](https://github.com/microsoft/msix-toolkit).